 The Lost Woods is Legend of Zelda’s most famous recurring Overworld region next to Death Mountain.
-Debuting in the original Legend of Zelda, The Lost Woods is most notable for its’ various Maze like qualities and appears in nearly every core Zelda title.
-The player often has to navigate through the maze in a very specific counterintuitive manner or risk being “Lost”, which usually entail being returned to beginning of the Maze.
+Debuting in the original Legend of Zelda, The Lost Woods is most notable for its various maze like qualities and appears in nearly every core Zelda title.
+The player often has to navigate through the maze in a very specific counter-intuitive manner or risk being “lost”, which usually entails being returned to beginning of the maze.
 Other less common regions known as the Lost Hills and Maze Island and a few dungeons use many of the same navigational puzzle maze conceits, but have largely disappeared from the series.

 The Lost Woods is usually depicted as a heavily overgrown mysterious dark wood, with giant deciduous trees and mossy undergrowth.
 It is reminiscent of fairy forests in European folklore.
 Once in the forest, the player will notice very little light or visibility to the rest of Hyrule.
-The Lost Woods is almost always completely devoid of any human (or Hylian in Zelda-verse) population or any sign of human civilization save for ancient ruins in its’ deepest depths.
+The Lost Woods is almost always completely devoid of any signs of civilization, save for ancient ruins in its deepest depths.
 It is implied in many games that the citizens of Hyrule are deathly afraid of these woods.
 In some appearances the forest itself resembles the design of a dungeon more than an overworld feature (with pockets of forest essentially forming rooms).
-It is typically near the midpoint of most Zelda games and often serves as the location of the Master Sword, the legendary sword Link often seeks to defeat Ganon (or another substitute villain).
+It is typically near the midpoint of most Zelda games and often serves as the location of the Master Sword, the legendary sword Link often seeks to defeat Ganon (or another villain).
 The woods itself often features heavily into the series mythology and in some games has been depicted as an extension of Kokiri Forest.
 Often when Link ventures into the Woods he learns some of Hyrule’s creation myth.
 This was most explicitly seen in The Legend of Zelda: Ocarina of Time where the Lost Woods led to the first dungeon in Adult Link’s quest, the Forest Temple.

 The Lost Woods, seems to inexplicably shift around the World map between game to game, as do other prominent geographic features in the Legend of Zelda.
 It has been found on the extremity of the World map in every direction save due North, which is typically occupied by Death Mountain.